Introduction

 The teaching for language papers falls broadly into five kinds:

-1. the Part IA Intensive Greek classes in reading and grammar;
+- the Part IA Intensive Greek classes in reading and grammar (for those without Greek A level or equivalent);

-2. the various support classes in both Greek and Latin, which are available for Part IA and IB, and which are open to all;
+- the various support classes in both Greek and Latin (on syntax, accents and metre), which are available at both Part IA and IB, and which are open to all;

-3. the Part IA Caucus text lectures, several of which are concerned with questions of meaning and style;
+- the lectures dedicated to the target texts, several of which are concerned with questions of meaning and style;

 As far as College teaching is concerned, there are various approaches possible, and every undergraduate will experience a variety of kinds of teaching during Part I. Such flexibility allows tailoring to the needs of individuals and small groups within Colleges; and there is scope for the special provision of particular forms of instruction where appropriate.